dragonflyoss/website/docs/en-us/overview/what_is_dragonfly.md

 ### Downloading Blocks

-Every file is divided into multiple blocks, which are transmitted between peers.
+Every file is divided into multiple blocks, which are transferred between peers.
 Each peer is a P2P client.
-Cluster Manager will check if the corresponding file exists in the local disk.
-If not, it will be downloaded into Cluster Manager from file server.
+The SuperNode will check if the corresponding file exists in the local disk.
+If not, the file will be downloaded into SuperNode from the file server.

 ![How file blocks are downloaded](../img/distributing.png)